cagosta/generator-mangrove-module/app/templates/_README.md

 ## Install ##

-<%= config.name.raw %> is coded as [amd module](http://requirejs.org/docs/whyamd.html) but can be installed with npm, bower or old-fashioned src=".min.js".
+<%= config.name.raw %> is coded as [AMD module](http://requirejs.org/docs/whyamd.html) but can be installed with npm, bower or old-fashioned src=".min.js".

 #### With npm: ####